 What I didn’t know when I signed up for the marathon was just how much I would fall in love with Sierra Leone and its people.
-Lush green forests, bright blue skies, white-sand beaches, and warm water all pale compared with the warmth and kindness I experienced from the people.
+So much so that I came back again in 2023!
+Lush green forests, bright blue skies, white-sand beaches, and warm water all pale compared with the warmth I experienced from the people.
 People with nothing to give but time and kindness, which they shared with abundant generosity.
 The poverty I saw while visiting Sierra Leone was heartbreaking and cannot be ignored.
 Still, the beauty of this country and its people deserves to be recognised, which is why I am keen to ensure it gets a firm place on intrepid travellers’ bucket lists.

 This guide will hopefully convince you to visit Sierra Leone and help you plan and prepare for a life-changing experience.
 If you get to the end of the post and find I haven’t answered one of your questions, please leave a comment, and I will get back to you.
 But first, grab a drink, get a comfy chair, and enjoy the exhilarating ride!

 5 Reasons you should visit Sierra Leone

 At this point, you might not even know whether it is worth your time to continue reading or not.
 You might just plan on scrolling to see the photos to help make your mind up.
 Well, let me make it easy for you.
 These are, in my opinion, the 5 top reasons why I think you should visit Sierra Leone.